 The OceanCanada Partnership is dedicated to building resilient and sustainable oceans on all Canadian coasts and to supporting coastal communities as they respond to rapid and uncertain environmental changes.
 It is a six-year research initiative (2014-2020) funded by the Social Sciences and Humanities Council of Canada.
 The Partnership is currently comprised of 15 formal research partners, including universities from coast-to-coast, non-governmental organizations and Fisheries and Oceans Canada.

 British Columbia Marine Conservation Analysis

-Living Oceans Society is contributing to the British Columbia Marine Conservation Analysis (BCMCA), a collaborative mapping project which has compiled and analyzed the best ecological and human use data available for the coast.
+Living Oceans Society contributed to the British Columbia Marine Conservation Analysis (BCMCA), a collaborative mapping project which compiled and analyzed the best ecological and human use data available for the coast.
 We spearheaded the BCMCA by bringing together government representatives, scientists, marine resource user groups, other conservation groups and First Nations to assemble data products designed to help with marine planning.

 Living Oceans Society is part of the coalition that is determined to keep oil tankers off of British Columbia’s North and Central Coast.

 Environmental Non-Governmental Organization (ENGO) Marine Planning Network

 Living Oceans Society is part of the Environmental Non-Governmental Organization (ENGO) Marine Planning Network that is working to develop a marine plan that implements ecosystem based management and a network of marine protected areas throughout B.C.’s North and Central Coast.